atsaloli/cf3-tutorial/source/100-010-About_Collection-0150-Feedback_wanted.md

 ### Feedback Wanted

-I would love to hear if you have wins with this collection, or if you need help with anything.
-Write me at aleksey (at) verticalsysadmin.com
+If these examples are helpful, if you have any questions, or would like to contribute an example, please email me at aleksey (at) verticalsysadmin.com

 ### Training and Professional Services
-I'm available for on-site training and implemention consulting.
+I'm available for on-site training and consulting.